Currently in :

 There are eligibility requirements for the advance Child Tax Credit payments when filing a joint tax return:

-• The child or dependent should be below the age of eighteen by the end of 2021 and have a valid Social Security number.
+• The child or dependent should be below the age of 17 by the end the tax year and have a valid Social Security number.

 • Your home should be in the United States, including the District of Columbia and all 50 states.
 You need to live in your US home for more than six months of the year.
 If you live overseas for six months or more, you will not qualify for the credit.